torgeiraamboe/torgeiraamboe.github.io/content/misc/have-read.md

 - *European universalism: The rethoric of power* -- Immanuel Wallerstein
 - *Alternativt statsbudsjett: Løsninger for landet som ble for rikt* -- Martin Bech Holte
-- *Sociopath: a memoir* -- Patric Gagne
+- *Sociopath: A memoir* -- Patric Gagne
 - ***The unbearable lightness of being*** -- Milan Kundera
 - *Flowers for Algernon* -- Daniel Keyes
 - *Forward the foundation* -- Isaac Asimov